Replacement Electric Clock Motor Movements

 The Hermle 130-678 clock movement

-No chimeblock to mount because the movement comes with bells installed
+- No chimeblock to mount because the movement comes with bells on it

-Compact and self contained movement fits into the tightest of places
+- Compact movement fits into the tightest of places

 The Hermle 130-627 clock movement